kugarocks/markdown-finder/README.md

 ## Raycast Script Command

-You can use the following command as a Raycast script command([Tutorial](https://www.youtube.com/watch?v=RIpPFOJtQ-o)).
+You can use the following command as a Raycast script command.

 * `LANG=en_US.UTF-8`: Emoji support.
 * `MDF_HOME`: MDF home path.